With EditGlyphData you can manage GlyphData XMLs. They define the database Glyphs.app uses for information about its glyphs.

 - Unicode: the optional Unicode value of the glyph, in hexadecimal UTF-16 format.
 The arrow button next to it opens the Unicode value in UnicodeChecker.

-- Name: the name of the glyph as displayed in the Glyphs UI, must adhere to the glyph naming convention.
+- Name: the name of the glyph as displayed in the Glyphs UI, should adhere to the glyph naming convention.
 Required.

 - Category: the optional category or group of the glyph, e.g., Letter, Symbol or Figure.
-Stick to title case if you want to follow the convention.
+If you invent your own category, stick to title case in order to follow the convention.

 - Subcategory: the optional Subcategory, such as Lowercase or Currency.
+Inventing your own subcategory?
 Stick to title case if you want to follow the convention.